brandjon/simplestruct/README.md

   where the type error occurred, rather than inside this library (with a flag to disable, for debugging)
 - picklability
+- possibly make it so the same Field object can be used to declare multiple structs, and the metaclass replaces this Field object with a copy so they can have different "name" attributes.
+This would allow defining a reusable kind of field without repeating kind/mods each time.

 Packaging TODO:
 - make usage examples